enkidevs/curriculum/javascript/react/redux-tips/async-flow-in-redux.md

 ---
 ## Practice

-Which of the following packages do you think does not provide support for async flow in your application?
+Which of the following packages do you think does not provide support for async flow in your **React** application?

 ???

-* async
+* bluebird
 * redux-thunk
 * redux-promise